Angel-zaphkiel/madshoes/README.md

 Implement Javascript [Cart-js](https://github.com/wojodesign/simplecart-js) instead of hosting a database.

-# Research: Use Google Sheet to as database
+# Research: Use Google Sheet as database instead